 - Rifabutin may discolor the urine, stools, saliva, sweat, tears, and skin (usually a brown-orange color).
 This is normal and not a cause for concern.
 It may also permanently stain soft contact lenses.
 If possible, do not wear contact lenses while you are taking rifabutin.

 - Rifabutin only works against bacteria; it does not treat viral infections (eg, the common cold).

 - Be sure to use rifabutin for the full course of treatment.
-If you do not, the medicine may not clear up your infection completely.
+If you do not, the medicine may not work as well.
 The bacteria could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - Rifabutin may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.